-Food is to be eaten in the cafeteria/multipurpose room, commons area, or other designated area.
-All garbage is to be disposed of properly.
-Club advisors and driver education instructors may choose to have participants eat in their classrooms during lunchtime meetings.
-Any spills are to be cleaned up and reported to an adult if help is needed.
-The library may be open for student use during lunch.
-Students are to remain in designated areas until dismissed.
-Restaurants may NOT make deliveries to the school without approval.
+- Lunches will be eaten in the multi-purpose room or other designated area.
+Club advisors may choose to have their members eat in their classrooms during lunchtime meetings.
+Any spills and consequent stains are the responsibility of the organization that is meeting at that time. - Students are to remain in the lunchroom, commons area or gymnasium until dismissed.
+The library may be open for student use during the lunch periods. - Restaurants may not make deliveries to the school.